randyscott777/PythonToolkit/README.md

-if new: click on link to upload files if existing: + before CODE to upload and then COMMIT
+if new: click on link to upload files if existing: click on Add File button (just before Code) to upload and then COMMIT

 Toolkit module - my own custom created functions and classes